#

 object on which computer.new

 function was called.
-Thus only a user with the private key for that public key will be able to post to the chat.
+Only that user can post to the chat.
 We can add a function invite

-to update the owners array to allow more users to post.
+to update the owners array to allow other users to post.

 class Chat extends Contract {